FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 While the challenges of data loss and duplication in MQTT stem from its publish-subscribe architecture, another significant limitation is the **absence of an acknowledgment mechanism** for message delivery.
 Unlike traditional communication models, such as request-response, where a sender receives immediate confirmation that a message has been successfully transmitted and received, MQTT does not inherently provide such assurances.
 Consequently, there is no straightforward way to verify data transmission; users can only infer successful communication by observing corresponding changes in the end application or device.

 Although this lack of visibility can create uncertainty, acknowledgment logic can be implemented to address the issue.
 This involves additional development to create tracking mechanisms, such as having subscribers publish a response to another topic once they receive data, while the publisher subscribes to that topic.
-However, this complexity may complicate integration into existing workflows
+However, this complexity may complicate integration into existing workflows.

 ### TCP Limitations in MQTT Frameworks

-Moreover, MQTT **operates over the TCP protocol**, which introduces several challenges for industrial environments.
+MQTT **operates over the TCP protocol**, which introduces several challenges for industrial environments.

 First, TCP requires significant processing power and memory since it maintains a connection state between devices.
 This demand can be particularly challenging for low-power systems.
 Low-power devices often enter sleep mode when inactive to conserve energy.
 However, the TCP handshake protocol necessitates that these devices periodically wake up to maintain their connections with the network.
 This frequent waking can quickly drain their batteries and may hinder overall operational efficiency.